 Lesson Planning Components Language Functions Related Structures/Patterns Vocabulary Expansion Learners will comprehend grammatical structures in their reading.
-Irregular verbs Example: to be able, to want Infinitives Example: to sing Prepositional phrases with Accusative and Ablative Example: from the house, to the house Adjectives - 1st, 2nd, 3rd declension nominative, dative and accusative Example: the angry slave Relative pronouns Example: who Relative clauses Example: The slave who was walking Tier 1 Vocabulary related to geography, politics, and economics High frequency vocabulary Tier 2 Vocabulary related to geography, politics, and economics Low frequency vocabulary
+Irregular verbs Example: to be able, to want Infinitives Example: to sing Prepositional phrases with Accusative and Ablative Example: from the house, to the house Adjectives - 1 st , 2 nd , 3 rd declension nominative, dative and accusative Example: the angry slave Relative pronouns Example: who Relative clauses Example: The slave who was walking Tier 1 Vocabulary related to geography, politics, and economics High frequency vocabulary Tier 2 Vocabulary related to geography, politics, and economics Low frequency vocabulary

 Unit 5

 AP Theme Views of non-Romans

-Торіс Life in Alexandria (east)
+Topic Life in Alexandria (east)

 Essential Question What role does diversity play in daily life?

-Unit Focus Learners will: locate ancient Alexandria on a map. discuss the role of geography in the development of Ancient Alexandria. describe the city of ancient Alexandria. identify the ethnic groups present in Ancient Alexandria and how they interacted and affected the lifestyle. explain the influence of Egyptian religious practices on the Romans. compare the Roman perspective on religious tolerance to examples in modern history. investigate the development of medicine in ancient Alexandria. explore the importance given to science in ancient Alexandria. analyze how contemporary science and medicine have been impacted by practices in Alexandria.
+Unit Focus Learners will: • locate ancient Alexandria on a map. • discuss the role of geography in the development of Ancient Alexandria. • describe the city of ancient Alexandria. • identify the ethnic groups present in Ancient Alexandria and how they interacted and affected the lifestyle. • explain the influence of Egyptian religious practices on the Romans. • compare the Roman perspective on religious tolerance to examples in modern history. • investigate the development of medicine in ancient Alexandria. • explore the importance given to science in ancient Alexandria. • analyze how contemporary science and medicine have been impacted by practices in Alexandria.

-ACTFL World-Readiness Standards For Learning Languages Emphasized in the Unit 1) Interpersonal Communication Learners interact and negotiate meaning in spoken, signed, or written conversations to share information, reactions, feelings, and opinions.
-Unrehearsed Speaking Example: Learners will discuss how contemporary medicine has been influenced by the diverse Communication populations in Ancient Alexandria.
-Communicate 2) Interpretive Communication effectively in more than Learners understand, interpret, and analyze what is heard, read, or viewed on a variety of topics. one language in order to Listening Reading function in a variety of Example: Learners will listen to a Example: Learners will read a text about the different situations and for passage about daily life in Ancient ethnic groups in Ancient Alexandria. multiple purposes Alexandria.
-3) Procentational Communication 3) Presentational Communication Learners present information, concepts, ideas to inform, explain, persuade, and narrate on a variety of topics using appropriate modia and adapting to various audiences of listeners, readers variety of topics using appropriate media and adapting to various audiences of listeners, readers or viewers.
+ACTFL W orld-Readiness Standards For Learning Languages Emphasized in the Unit Communication Communicate Interpersonal Communication Learners interact and negotiate meaning in spoken, signed, or written conversations to share information, reactions, feelings, and opinions.
+Unrehearsed Speaking Example: Learners will discuss how contemporary medicine has been influenced by the diverse populations in Ancient Alexandria.
+Interpretive Communication effectively in more than one language in order to function in a variety of situations and for multiple purposes Listening Example: Learners will listen to a passage about daily life in Ancient Alexandria.
+Reading Example: Learners will read a text about the different ethnic groups in Ancient Alexandria.
+3) Presentational Communication Learners present information, concepts, ideas to inform, explain, persuade, and narrate on a variety of topics using appropriate media and adapting to various audiences of listeners, readers or viewers.
 Rehearsed Writing and Speaking Example: Learners will create a presentation illustrating aspects of ancient medical practices.
-Relating Cultural Practices to Perspectives Learners use the language to investigate, explain, and reflect on the relationship between the practices and perspectives of the cultures studied.
-Cultures 2) Relating Cultural Products to Perspectives Interact with cultural Learners use the language to investigate, explain, and reflect on the relationship between the competence and products and perspectives of the cultures studied. understanding Learners will demonstrate an understanding of the relationship between cultural practices and perspectives of the culture and the cultural products and perspectives of the culture.
+1) Relating Cultural Practices to Perspectives Learners use the language to investigate, explain, and reflect on the relationship b practices and perspectives of the cultures studied.
+Cultures Interact with cultural competence and 1) Relating Cultural Practices to Perspectives practices and perspectives of the cultures studied.
+2) Relating Cultural Practices to Perspectives practices and perspectives of the cultures studied. understanding Learners will demonstrate an understanding of the relationship between cultural practices and perspectives of the culture and the cultural products and perspectives of the culture.
 Learners will identify glass artifacts from Alexandria, explore how their design reflected the culture and demonstrate an understanding their importance.